aleen42/PersonalWiki/Programming/JavaScript/data_structure/hashing/hashing.md

 #### Choosing a Hash Function

 The choice of a hash function depends on the data type of the key.
+If your key is an integer, then the simplest hash function is to return the key within the size of the array.
+However, the array size should be a prime number (質數), like 137.
+Also, if the keys are random integers, then the hash function should more evenly distribute the keys.
+This type of hashing is known as **modular** hashing.